Epidemiology PhD

 About the Program

-The Doctor of Philosophy in Epidemiology prepares students to approach problems with the critical analytic skills necessary for the generation of substantial and significant epidemiologic questions, and to utilize the most rigorous and parsimonious research strategies to answer such questions.
-Additionally, integral values of the Department and School will infuse students with the commitment to pursue important and innovative topics of inquiry even when faced with methodological challenges, and to undertake studies that generate knowledge applicable to diverse social, ethnic, and geographically defined populations.
+The Doctor of Philosophy in Epidemiology prepares students to critically analyze public health problems, generate significant epidemiologic questions, and use rigorous research strategies to answer these questions.
+The program is grounded in the values of the Dornsife School of Public Health — integrity, rigor, critical thinking, and self-reflection — and emphasizes a commitment to pursue important and innovative topics of inquiry even when faced with methodological challenges, and to undertake studies that generate knowledge applicable to diverse social, ethnic, and geographically defined populations.

 Students will take a comprehensive exam that requires them to synthesize coursework and demonstrate mastery of public health competencies.
-Students will then develop and defend a dissertation proposal and complete a dissertation of publishable quality and final defense.
+Students will then develop and defend a dissertation proposal and complete a dissertation including three papers of publishable quality and final defense.

 Additional Information